 - Poor infotainment system

 - No seven-seat option

 The Toyota RAV4 has transformed from a rather dull wallflower into a striking SUV with hints of the bold Toyota C-HR crossover.
-Not only does it look far more interesting, but the RAV4 is now only available as a hybrid.
+Not only does it look far more interesting, but the RAV4 is now only available as a hybrid and plug-in hybrid.

-Aside from picking a colour and trim level, your only choice when buying a RAV4 is whether to go for front or four-wheel drive.
-Fuel economy of over 45mpg is possible, which is sure to impress private buyers, and company-car drivers will appreciate the low CO2 emissions figures across the RAV4 range, which place the car in the mid-range BiK bandings.
+Aside from picking a colour and trim level, your only choices when buying a RAV4 are whether to go for front or four-wheel drive, or the plug-in option, although the latter is considerably more expensive.
+Fuel economy of over 45mpg is possible for the hybrid, which is sure to impress private buyers, and company-car drivers will appreciate the low CO2 emissions figures across the RAV4 range, which place the car in the mid-range BiK bandings.